 You and your healthcare provider will figure out the best treatment based on:

 The type of infection

-What specific medicines, procedures, or therapies are safe during pregnancy
+The specific medicines, procedures, or therapies that are safe during pregnancy

 How long the condition is expected to last

 Your opinion or preference

 Some infections, such as urinary tract infections, may not be preventable.
 Prevention